grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 ### SI-3: Malicious Code Protection

-Implement {{ insert: param, si-03_odp.01 }} malicious code protection mechanisms at system entry and exit points to detect and eradicate malicious code;
+Implement signature-basedand/ornon-signature-based malicious code protection mechanisms at system entry and exit points to detect and eradicate malicious code;

 Automatically update malicious code protection mechanisms as new releases are available in accordance with organizational configuration management policy and procedures;

 Configure malicious code protection mechanisms to:

-Perform periodic scans of the system {{ insert: param, si-03_odp.02 }} and real-time scans of files from external sources at {{ insert: param, si-03_odp.03 }} as the files are downloaded, opened, or executed in accordance with organizational policy; and
+Perform periodic scans of the system the frequency at which malicious code protection mechanisms perform scans is defined; and real-time scans of files from external sources at endpointand/ornetwork entry and exit points as the files are downloaded, opened, or executed in accordance with organizational policy; and

- {{ insert: param, si-03_odp.04 }} ; and send alert to {{ insert: param, si-03_odp.06 }} in response to malicious code detection; and
+ block malicious code, quarantine malicious code, and/or take action to be taken in response to malicious code detection are defined (if selected); ; and send alert to personnel or roles to be alerted when malicious code is detected is/are defined; in response to malicious code detection; and

 Address the receipt of false positives during malicious code detection and eradication and the resulting potential impact on the availability of the system.